Gordon Hugenberger: Education

 Hugenberger received his Bachelor of Arts summa cum laude in engineering and applied physics from Harvard University and he also received the 1974 President's Award (for highest GPA).
 He earned a Master of Divinity degree from Gordon-Conwell Theological Seminary in South Hamilton, Massachusetts.
 He did his PhD at the College of St. Paul and St. Mary, which is today the University of Gloucestershire, in Cheltenham, England.
 He also studied at the Oxford Centre for Postgraduate Hebrew Studies, which is today known as the Oxford Centre for Hebrew and Jewish Studies, in Oxford, England.

-Hugenberger's mentor in seminary was Meredith G. Kline, and Hugenberger is an enthusiastic defender of many of Kline's ideas and has extended them into other areas of biblical interpretation.
+Hugenberger's mentor in seminary was Old Testament scholar and Biblical Theologian, Meredith G. Kline; Hugenberger remained an enthusiastic defender of many of Kline's ideas throughout his career and extended them into other areas of biblical interpretation.
 Hugenberger's doctoral supervisor was British Pentateuch scholar Gordon J. Wenham.